g2p/blocks/README.md

 Install LVM.

-Edit your /etc/fstab to refer to filesystems by UUID, and regenerate your initramfs so that it picks up the new tools and the new fstab.
+Edit your `/etc/fstab` to refer to filesystems by UUID, and regenerate your initramfs so that it picks up the new tools and the new fstab.

-With grub2, you don't need to switch to a separate boot partition, but make sure grub2 installs lvm.mod inside your /boot.
+With grub2, you don't need to switch to a separate boot partition, but make sure grub2 installs `lvm.mod` inside your `/boot`.

 Make sure your backups are up to date, boot to live media ([Ubuntu raring liveusb](http://cdimage.ubuntu.com/daily-live/current/) is a good